Our commitment to fire and building safety

 Since the tragic fire at Grenfell Tower, we’ve been on a journey to improve the way we manage safety across our homes.
-We’re investing in long term programmes to inspect, assess and, where needed, improve the safety of our buildings, with particular focus on higher-risk buildings (HRBs).
+We’re investing in long term programmes to inspect, assess and, where needed, improve the safety of our buildings, with particular focus on our taller buildings - our higher-risk buildings (HRBs).
 But more than that, we’re working to embed a culture where safety is everyone’s priority - from our staff and contractors, to the residents living in our homes.

 This area of our website will tell you: